Facing My Fears in the World’s Largest Sand Desert

 What if we are arrested by hostile police, What if we are kidnapped for ransom?
 What if we are robbed, slashed with scimitars and left for dead in this parched wilderness?

 Alex is a freelance writer and photographer based in Savannah.
 Recently she's written for the Nation, Topic, Atlas Obscura, and CityLab.
 She has been a regular contributor to Vanity Fair's the Daily, the Huffington Post, and GOOD, and a staff film reviewer for Cinespect.
 Her travel writing has been published by CNN, the Washington Post, Suitcase, and others.
 She attended the The Kenyon Review Writers Workshop for poetry in 2016. alexmarvar.com

 Enter your email address to receive notifications for author Alexandra Marvar

-You have been added to the notification list for author Alexandra Marvar
+Confirmation link sent to your email to add you to notification list for author Alexandra Marvar

 More in this series

 How a Lake and Former Coal Mine Can Help Us Think About Fossil Fuels, Renewable Energy, and How We Seek to Control Temperature

 Collecting and burning wood, I felt close to my family.
 It was something tangible, something that kept us warm.